 Con Configuration requires recompiling

-Though recompilation takes seconds, knowledge of C header files is required for customization.
+Though recompilation takes seconds, knowledge of C header files is required for customization (though it's pretty easy to do for someone who knows how to edit config files).

 Con Text is cut off when resizing windows